Youth Social Work Internship in Cape Town

 PROGRAM OVERVIEW

-Join a grassroots social development charity to support their meaningful work and provide support to children with troubled backgrounds.
-Based in a township on the outskirts of Cape Town, you’ll be working with a community center that hosts up to a hundred children each day to ensure they have a safe and stimulating space to learn and grow.
+Join a grassroots social development charity and provide support to children with troubled backgrounds.
+Based in a township on the outskirts of Cape Town, you’ll be working with a community center that hosts up to 100 children each day to ensure they have a safe and stimulating space to learn and grow.

-During this internship you’ll enhance your professional skills, including communication, problem-solving, and case management, which are crucial in the fields of social work and education.
+During this Youth Social Work Internship you’ll enhance your professional skills, including communication, problem-solving, and case management, which are crucial in the fields of social work, psychology, and education.
 Apply your theoretical knowledge in this hands-on learning experience and engage with diverse communities to foster cultural competency and the ability to collaborate with multidisciplinary teams.

-As an intern, you’ll assist with the day-to-day running of the center and create stimulating, educative, and fun activities for the children.
-This social work internship is a great opportunity to gain on the ground experience in social work and education that involves working with vulnerable populations and promoting equitable access to education.
+As a Social Work intern, you’ll assist with the day-to-day running of the center and create stimulating, educative, and fun activities for the children.
+This Youth Social Work Internship is a great opportunity to gain on-the-ground experience in social work and education that involves working with vulnerable populations and promoting equitable access to education.
+You’ll get to boost your professional development, while being based in the outskirts of Cape Town with access to a variety of beaches, vineyards, and the city center.
 Embark on an a unique professional and personal growth journey, while contributing to a worthwhile and very much needed project.

 ORGANIZATION